 Using the slow cooker method, all you have to do is poke a few holes in the whole spaghetti squash; put it in the slow cooker with a little water.
 Set it and forget it!
 If time isn't a factor, this is an easy method.
 There's no need to cut into the squash until it's fully cooked (and softened).
 Some spaghetti squashes have a much harder outer peel than others, and they can split and crack as you cut them in half.
 This method eliminates that mess and hassle.

 Using the Instant Pot (or pressure cooker), you cut it in half, scoop out the seeds (or not), and cook the squash for 6 to 8 minutes.
 If you want your squash in a hurry, this is the way to go.
 It's even faster than the microwave method!

 Separate the squash into spaghetti-like strands and top with spaghetti sauce or toss with butter and seasonings.
 A mixture of Parmesan cheese, basil, and olive oil is wonderful tossed with the strands.
 Or top it with your favorite meat sauce or a creamy Alfredo sauce.
 A simple seasoned white sauce with bacon is another excellent option.
 See the tips for some recipe ideas.

-Make sure to buy a spaghetti squash that will fit in your slow cooker or pressure cooker.
+Make sure to buy a spaghetti squash that will fit in the slow cooker or pressure cooker.